cis241-f20/class-material/README.md

 to work on their projects and listen to questions others might have.

 ### COVID
-Unfortunately, this will not be a usual semester.
+Unfortunately, this will not be a typical semester.
 This course will be entirely online, but there will still likely be surprises and we will need to be flexible to accommodate changes.